Selarow/blossom/README.md

 ```

 The dataset given here should **NEVER** be an expanded dataset.
-Average length of explanations given in output.
+Average length of explanations and number of nodes given in output.